alecksandr26/sniffer/README.md

 # Sniffer
-Is a program that sniffes the network
+A program that can interpret network packages by capturing them and analyzing them.

 ## To build
 To build the program run the command `make`.
 ```